cchipman21804/EnterpriseCOBOLv6.3/README.md

 interest rate, and the term (in years)

 RANDOM.cbl
-demonstrates the COBOL intristic functions - RANDOM, and CURRENT-DATE
+demonstrates the COBOL intrinsic functions - RANDOM, and CURRENT-DATE

 SAVINGS.cbl
 "Monthly Savings Account Calculator"